MarketSquare/robotframework-requests/README.md

 You can find many test examples inside the `atests` folder.

 ## 🤝 Contributing ✍️
 Feel free to contribute and open an issue in order to discuss it.
-Before doing it take a look at the [cotnribution guidelines](CONTRIBUTING.md).
+Before doing it take a look at the [contribution guidelines](CONTRIBUTING.md).

 📢 Get in touch with the community via slack and Users group
 - [Robot Framework Slack #requests channel](https://robotframework-slack-invite.herokuapp.com/)